 To estimate the effect of 1D and 3D thermal radiation on cloud droplet growth we use a two-stage approach.
-First, to estimate the impact of thermal radiation on droplet growth and to gain insight into physical processes, we use Lagrangian parcels (Yamaguchi and Randall, 2012) recorded during a LES simulation (System for Atmospheric Modelling, SAM; Khairoutdinov and Randall (2003)) with the bin emulating two moment bulk scheme of Feingold et al. (1998b).
+First, to estimate the impact of thermal radiation on droplet growth and to gain insight into physical processes, we use Lagrangian parcels (Ya-maguchi and Randall, 2012) recorded during a LES simulation (System for Atmospheric Modelling, SAM; Khairoutdinov and

+- 5 Randall (2003)) with the bin emulating two moment bulk scheme of Feingold et al. (1998).
 These parcel trajectories are then used to drive an independent (offline) parcel model including a bin microphysics scheme (Tzivion et al., 1987; Feingold et al., 1999).
-We separate between 1D (RRTMG, Mlawer et al. (1997); Iacono et al. (2000), 1DR) and 3D thermal (Klinger and Mayer (2016), 3DR) radiative effects and compare both results to the droplet growth without radiative impacts (NR) and to each other.
+(The disparity between LES and parcel model microphysics schemes is of no consequence because the parcel model simulations are non-interactive.)
+We separate between 1D (RRTMG, Mlawer et al. (1997); Iacono et al. (2000), 1DR) and 3D thermal (Klinger and Mayer (2016), 3DR) radiative effects and compare both results to the droplet growth without radiative - 10 impacts (NR) and to each other.
 This approach allows us to focus on the effect of thermal radiation on droplet growth, without the interaction of changing dynamics that would occur in a fully coupled LES simulation.

-Second, we run a fully coupled LES simulation with the TAU bin-microphysics scheme (Tzivion et al., 1987; Feingold et al., 1988; Tzivion et al., 1989), where 1D and 3D thermal radiative effects (heating rates) are applied to the droplet growth, and to the dynamics, or to just one of the two.
-We chose a shallow cumulus case with weak precipitation (BOMEX) where we expect the effects of thermal radiation on cloud droplet growth to be tangible, and not overwhelmed by the rapid development of precipitation encountered in deeper trade-wind cumulus environments.
+Second, we ran a fully coupled LES simulation with the TAU bin-microphysics scheme (Tzivion et al., 1987; Feingold et al., 1988; Tzivion et al., 1989), where 1D and 3D thermal radiative effects (heating rates) are applied to the droplet growth, and to the dynamics, or to just one of the two.
+We chose a shallow cumulus case with weak precipitation (BOMEX) where we expect the effects of thermal radiation - 15 on cloud droplet growth to be tangible, and not overwhelmed by the rapid development of precipitation encountered in deeper trade-wind cumulus environments.
 We expect that it would be harder to discern these effects in a more strongly precipitating case.

-In both cases the simulations were run with 75 m horizontal and 50 m vertical resolution for a 45x45 km domain.
+In both cases the simulations were run with 75 m horizontal and 50 m vertical resolution for a 45x45 km2 domain.
 The simulations for the trajectories were run for 6 hours in total; the last 2 hours are used for evaluation.
 The coupled LES cases were run for 8 hours in total.